RosettaCommons/documentation/internal_documentation/a-guide-to-developing-in-rosetta.md

 Compiling the Rosetta library and application using SCons
 =========================================================

-[[A Guide to Using SCons to Build Rosetta|using-scons]] demonstrates some simple features of the build system followed by a more detailed discussion of the build system structure and how it can be extended.
+[[A Guide to Using SCons to Build Rosetta|Build-Documentation]] demonstrates some simple features of the build system followed by a more detailed discussion of the build system structure and how it can be extended.
 Rosetta uses a custom SCons builder.
 The builder allows multiple build configurations.

 Running and Writing Unit, Integration, Performance, and Scientific Tests
 ========================================================================